trac-hacks/trac-code-comments-plugin/README.md

 * Comments on changesets – useful when doing code reviews of incoming commits.

+* Inline comments on changesets - comment on a specific line of the changeset.

 * Comments on attachment pages – useful when reviewing patches.

 * Wiki Markup – you can use the standard Trac wiki markup inside your